Countries Visited - Scroll down for Some Recent fieldnotes…

 The archetypal Great American Road Trip, roaming around The West from Utah to Montana.
 Mountains, canyons and huge tracts of wilderness in between.
 I spent some of my formative years living in The US when I was a wee bairn, so going back is exciting every time for me.
 Although I’m taller now, the landscapes never seem any smaller by comparison.

 Thailand recently had one of the longest, most severe droughts in their history; quite the time to take full gear trekking through Khao Yai National Park.
 I arranged for a wildlife guide and park ranger escorts that led us out into the restricted areas and into the deep jungle.
 We slept under the stars and trekked down bone dry river beds looking for animals.
 We spent long days sweating and even longer nights safariing through the bush.
-Sun bear sow with cubs, dhole, hornbill, jungle elephant, gibbon and plethora of deer and macaque!
+Thankfully no tigers joined our trek, but we saw sun bear sow with cubs, dhole, hornbill, jungle elephant, gibbon and plethora of deer and macaque!

 The Ailsa Craig is a standalone volcanic island, home to 36,000 breeding gannets, this alone is enough to tempt me to sea.
 Lucky to be onboard a newly-repurposed trawler with my family, we cruised the Firth of Clyde for some days until we got to explore the 99 hectare island.
 It is also home to black guillemots, razorbills and of course: the puffins.
 The weather (and light) were spectacular for Scotland in April, and made the trip that much more special.